-You may not have the opportunity to use this particular song.
-If not, think about the topic you are doing with your student teachers.
+You may not have the opportunity to use this particular song about the ecosystem.
+If not, think about the topic you are doing with your pupils.
 Consider whether you can use a song to bring the topic to life.
-For example, for the topic 'Reproduction and Growth in humans' (DBE Integrated Science 2, Biology Section, Unit 1), there is a sub-topic about the effects of teenage pregnancy.
 This might have good potential for a song.
 If there is time, you may want to practise the song with colleagues during the session, and discuss any problems you anticipate.